Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 IHS Access Ends When Your Leave Ends

-NHS access is tied to your current immigration status, not to how much IHS you paid.
-If your visa is curtailed or expires before the period you paid for, your free NHS entitlement stops, even if your IHS receipt covers a longer period.
+NHS access is tied to your current immigration status, not simply to how much IHS you paid.
+If your visa is curtailed or expires, your free NHS entitlement may stop even if your IHS receipt covered a longer period.

 What Happens if IHS is Not Paid or is Paid Incorrectly?